Metrics are your marketing strategy scorecard. Track the right UX and CX KPIs to truly understand your customers' experiences of your brand

 There is a downside to the NPS: it doesn’t tell you why your customers are dissatisfied or less-than-excited about your brand.
 This takes us to CX Metric number three, which is a set of behavior-based metrics.

-CX Metric 3: Referrals from existing customers
+CX KPI 3: Referrals from existing customers

 Let’s take that NPS down another level: to the actual referrals, your existing customers are giving to friends or colleagues.
 But first, here’s a little customer cost background.